Cancel anytime

 Key Offerings

-- NYT Cooking: Provides access to a vast library of recipes and cooking guides.
-Competitors: Allrecipes, Food Network Kitchen.
-Significant number of subscriptions and drives engagement to the NYT brand.
+- NYT Cooking Subscription: Provides access to a large database of recipes and cooking guides.
+Competitors include Allrecipes, Food Network Kitchen, and various cooking blogs.

 Market Dynamics